AsteroidCap4040/guess-the-country/README.md

-Guess the country is basic guessing game made using Python.
-The game is based on guessing the country using the silhouttes with a total of 5 guesses and a hint after every guess about the direction of the country and distance from the country you guessed
+"Guess the Country" is a basic guessing game made using Python.
+The objective is to guess the country based on its silhouette.
+Players have a total of 5 guesses.
+After each incorrect guess, a hint is provided, indicating the direction and distance (calculated using the Pythagorean theorem) from the guessed country to the target country.
+Note: The game uses the Mercator projection, so distances are measured as if on a flat surface, not taking the Earth's curvature into account (as would be done with the Haversine formula).

-Note: The game is based on Mercator projection so the distance is calculated using Pythagoras formula(Flat Surface distance) and not using Haversine formula(Curved SUrface Distance)